zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/emcc-wls-oke/01-verify-wls/verify-wls.md

      </copy>
      ```
      * Username: weblogic
-     * Password: Password generated in the WebLogic workshop, Lab 4, Step 1
+     * Password: Password generated in the  **[Migrating WebLogic Server to Kubernetes on OCI](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=567)** workshop, Lab 4, Step 1

      Make sure the WebLogic Administration console login page launches in the new browser tab like the image below.